Ashough/basc-aug26/ETHICS_OVERLAY.md

   is nowhere in the context window, and is inferred purely from behaviour.
 The entry also explicitly scopes out infrastructure-layer side channels.
-That's not a criticism of the taxonomy — it's where the taxonomy hasn't reached yet, and it's the most useful thing an ethics lens has to offer this project.
+That's not a criticism of the taxonomy — it's where the taxonomy hasn't reached yet, and it's the most useful thing an ethics lens has to offer.
 The [OWASP GenAI Security Project](https://genai.owasp.org) takes contributions.

 ---